cybersectroll/TrollBlacklistDLL/README.md

 can it block av/edr dlls?
 Refer to table - obviously it depends how the av/edr dlls are loaded in the first place
 ![Image](https://github.com/user-attachments/assets/c14502a4-2833-43a6-8f82-2f66fdfdbc2b)

+## Release
+Refer to TrollBlacklistDLL.zip for the compiled binaries

 ## Upgrades (not pursuing)
 - convert it to c#
 - for pid.exe find other suitable ntdll functions to overwrite, now its hardcoded, may not always work